 Photo: Martyna Rudnicka © The Line Studio

 The office is divided into five rooms maintained in subdued colors and classic style.
 They are connected by a reception desk with a distinctive strong counter made by a carpenter.
 The furniture is hand-painted and its front is decorated with a three-dimensional pattern.
 Adjacent to it is a white cabinet with simple ornaments, which serves a utilitarian function, as well as being used to store documents.
 Brown armchairs, a table with an edgy marble top and an unusual lamp are part of the whole establishment.
-Artistic details include a ceramic vase by Marcin Kuberny of the GRÔPK studio and woodcut by Marta Wojtuszek.
+Artistic details include a ceramic vase by Marcin Kuberny of the GRÔPK studio and a woodcut by Marta Wojtuszek.

 Navy blue armchair and tables made to order